 In this week’s episode of Akimbo, Seth Godin’s podcast, he eloquently debunks the myth of the average person.
-I love that this episode is titled, “I See You”.
+I love that this episode is titled, “I See You.”
 Point by point, Mr. Godin goes through several scenarios where systems try to force us into behaving all the same or being all the same, but in fact, we are all individuals, made better by systems that are able to see us and therefore become specialized.
 You may remember I have been inspired to reflect on and riff off Seth’s work before.

 There are two places in my work recently where I notice this need to be particularly responsive to people exactly where they are.

 The second place where Mr. Godin’s reminder of highly individualized service comes to play for me is in my one-on-one story coaching.
 There’s just no formulaic way to work with a person who comes to my door looking to work on their stories.
 I have people who come because they want to reorganize and reframe their past, and I have people who want to re-vision and move toward a new possible future.
 I have people who are developing performances.
-I have had consecutive visits from people–
+In one week, I had consecutive visits from people–

 While I may have a fundamental set of techniques I draw from, knowing day-to-day what we’re going to do is less of a curriculum and more like a dance.
 I always start with the question, “What do you want to work on today?”
 It goes back to that notion of individualized supports.